AIDS Drug Assistance Program: ADAP

 Eligibility and Enrollment

 ADAP is coordinated by the Office of AIDS in the California Department of Public Health.
-They use an organization called Ramsell Public Health Rx to run the program.
-Ramsell Public Health Rx has an excellent website describing the program and explaining how to apply.
+They have a webpage on ADAP that has basic information about the program, the current formulary, participating pharmacies, and enrollment sites.
 To be eligible for ADAP, you have to meet all of the following requirements:

 • Have limited or no prescription drug coverage, and